-Georgia is well-known for its Low Country Boil, a seafood dish that is served at many seafood restaurants.
-It’s named after Georgia’s Low Country region spanning from Savannah to Brunswick.
+Georgia is well-known for its Low Country Boil, a seafood meal that is served at many seafood restaurants.
+It’s named after Georgia’s Low Country region, which spans from Savannah to Brunswick.

 This dish is made with shrimp, crab, and lobster, and is typically served with rice, vegetables, and corn on the cob.
 Georgia’s Low Country Boil is a wonderful way to enjoy the state’s fresh seafood, and it’s sure to please even the most discerning palate.